 The development and maintenance of the City's affordable housing stock is imperative to community development and quality of life.
 The City will continue to support emergency home repair, housing rehabilitation, other housing stabilization, and production programs.
 The City will continue to work with partner agencies to develop affordable housing including units targeting very low and low to moderate income residents.
-Lastly, the City will continue to clear vacate, unsafe, and blighted residential nuisance properties that adversely impact the health, safety, and welfare of residents.
+Lastly, and as mentioned above the City will continue to clear vacant, unsafe, and blighted residential nuisance properties that adversely impact the health, safety, and welfare of residents.